pirandig/django-zxcvbn/README.rst

 https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/

-So many websites either permit crappy passwords, or impose crappy rules that almost enforce crappy passwords.
-This library hopes to change that.
+So many websites either permit crappy passwords, or impose rules that enforce crappy passwords.
+This library is to promote a better way.

 Installation